A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

 This account of weather manipulation was recorded by a "witch hunter" in Swabia, which is now modern-day southern Germany.

 "A strange thing lately happened, as has been ascertained in Swabia: a little girl, eight years old, was led by her father, who was a bailiff, to visit the fields, and when he complained of the extreme drouth*, she said she would soon get up some rain if there were need of it.
 Her father, in wonder, asked whether she knew how to do it; she declared she could get rain, or even hail if she chose.
 When asked where she had learn this, she said from her mother, and that instructors in these matters were at hand when required.
 To learn therefore by trial whether the child told the truth, he bid her call for rain upon his farm.
 For that purpose the daughter said she should want a little water; when then he had brought her to a small stream just by, the child, in pursuance of her mothers instructions, stirred the water with her finger in the devils name; hereupon the air was agitated and the rain descended as she had predicted.
 Her father told her to fetch some hail upon another field, and when she had done it the man denounced his wife to the authorities.
 She was burnt alive, and the child was reconciled to the church and made a nun."

 A Magical Battle

-Witchcraft also made an appearance during WW2.
-Whilst Disney's Bedknobs and Broomsticks is a work of fantasy, there is truth in the account that witches in the England and Scotland were working against the powers of the enemy to prevent invasion.
+Witchcraft also made an appearance during World War II.
+Whilst Disney's Bedknobs and Broomsticks is a work of fantasy, there is truth in the account that witches in England and Scotland were working against the powers of the enemy to prevent invasion.

 Operation Mistletoe was a magical strike, organised by a lady named Dion Fortune.
 Gathering some of Britain's more prominent magicians including Dennis Wheatley, Aleister Crowley, and Ian Fleming (yes, the author behind James Bond!), a Cone of Power was directed against Germany.